-TIL: Python has a cmd module
+TIL: Python has a cmd module¶

-The cmd module contains a single class called Cmd which handles all the details of creating an application similar to Python’s REPL.
-All you need to do is to provide some command definitions and the Cmd class will handle the rest.
+details of creating an application similar to Python’s REPL.
+All you need to do

 In an attempt to demonstrate why I think this is so cool I’m going to walk through the process of building the application you see in the screencast above.